Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 - the right for Paysafe to immediately terminate the supply agreement if the supplier breaches its compliance obligations.

 - In addition, when conducting due diligence on potential suppliers for major projects, we require them to complete a detailed due diligence questionnaire.
 This covers topics such as supplier profile, size and history, and requires suppliers to provide references from previous business partners.
-The supplier is also required to respond on a number of legal and regulatory topics, which includes a requirement for the supplier to confirm upfront as part of their proposal that they are familiar with and shall comply with the Modern Slavery Act 2015;
+The supplier is also required to respond on a number of legal and regulatory topics, which includes a requirement for the supplier to confirm upfront as part of their proposal that they are familiar with and shall comply with the Modern Slavery Act 2015 and/or any similar applicable legislation within the relevant territory.

 - Any supply agreements made on the supplier’s terms are duly reviewed by our Procurement and Legal teams to ensure that the supplier is obliged to comply with all applicable laws.